Why should I start exercising now if I never have before?

 Done properly, safely, and consistently, exercise has been show to slow and even reverse age-related disease.
 A study of 3,000 people aged 70-80 entitled "Do muscle mass, muscle density, strength and physical function similarly influence risk of hospitilization in older adults?" found weak strength poor function and low muscle density were associated with a greater risk of hospitalisation.

-The general recommendation is that older adults should meet or exceed 30 minutes of moderate physical activity on most days of the week.
+The general recommendation is that older adults should meet or exceed 30 minutes of moderate physical activity on most days of the week as well as doing strength and balance exercise twice a week.

 Isn't it just fit young people who have Personal Trainers?